Mentors, Mentors Everywhere: Weaving Informal and Formal Mentoring into a Robust Chemical Sciences Mentoring Quilt

 The quest to equip chemical engineering protégés to develop and grow their own mentoring networks can be juxtaposed with formal mentoring networks in a manner that optimizes the use of resources (e.g., funding and talent) and the willingness of others to serve as mentors.
 The development of strong mentoring networks comes full circle when those who are mentored become leaders in their own larger scale self-directed formal/informal mentoring networks.
 The chemical engineering community is uniquely positioned to impact the profession at all career levels; creating a robust post-pandemic path forward.

-Christine Grant is a Fellow, Life Member, and the 2021 President-elect of the American Institute of Chemical Engineers (AIChE).
+Christine Grant is a Fellow, Life Member, and the 2022 President of the American Institute of Chemical Engineers (AIChE).
 She is a Professor of Chemical and Biomolecular Engineering at NC State University, where she has served as the inaugural Associate Dean of Faculty Advancement for 12 years.
 In this role, Grant was responsible for faculty development, promotion, and tenure in the College of Engineering at NC State.

 |AIChE Graduate Student Members||Free|